Austin Gallery

 • Throw size suits one person, not a shared bed

-The Bedsure Heated Throw is the blanket we point most people to first.
-It nails the everyday job — warming a cold room without a fight.
+The Bedsure Heated Throw is the heated blanket we point most people to first.
+It nails the everyday job of warming a cold room without a fight.
 The standout is the preheat function: hit the button and the blanket is warm by the time you have your tea and your book, instead of a cold start you have to wait out.
-From there you get four heat levels that span a merely cool evening up to a genuinely cold room, and a 4-hour auto-shutoff so you can drift off without worrying you left it on.
+From there you get six heat levels that span a merely cool evening up to a genuinely cold room, and six timer settings, up to ten hours, so you can drift off without worrying you left it on.

 The trade-off is scope: it is a throw, sized for a lap or one person on the couch or the foot of the bed.
 If you and a partner want to heat a whole bed with independent sides, step up to a dual-zone king or queen.
 For everyone warming a chair, a couch, or themselves, this is the smart, affordable default.